twinfoundation/framework/packages/services/docs/reference/interfaces/IRequestContext.md

 • `Optional` **tenantId**: `string`

-The tenant id for partitioning data.
+The tenant id for partitioning data, correlated from the api key making the request.